College Adviser, University of Washington College Advising Corps

 As the largest college access nonproﬁt in the country, College Advising Corps (CAC) is devoted to giving every student the opportunities that college offers.
-CAC focuses on post-secondary enrollment and completion among low-income, ﬁrst-generation college and underrepresented high school students by delivering personalized, knowledgeable guidance on college admission, ﬁnancial aid, and enrollment.
+CAC focuses on post-secondary enrollment and completion among low-income, ﬁrst-generation college, and underrepresented high school students by delivering personalized, knowledgeable guidance on college admission, ﬁnancial aid, and enrollment.
 We accomplish this by placing well-trained, recent college graduates as full-time college advisers in high schools across the nation.
 Advisers become part of their school community, collaborate with teachers and administrators, devise creative approaches to reach and connect with students and families, and play an integral role in changing the lives of the students they serve.

 Roles and Responsibilities

 Washington CAC advisers will be expected to tailor programs and activities to support the achievement of school-based targets to increase post-secondary enrollment and persistence for students.
-Performance is monitored by advisers’ progress towards achieving KPIs (Key Performance Indicators) and the additional adviser responsibilities below.
+Performance is monitored by advisers’ progress toward achieving KPIs (Key Performance Indicators) and the additional adviser responsibilities below.

 - Provide one-on-one admissions and ﬁnancial aid advisement to students.